JakubesP/deta-rust/README.md

 The Deta-Rust is a simple unofficial rust lang SDK for the [Deta](https://www.deta.sh/).

-:warning: This package is still under active development, so there will be many modifications and improvements :warning:
+⚠️ This package is still under active development, so there will be many modifications and improvements ⚠️

 Take a look at the examples to get you started quickly.
 See the [documentation](https://docs.rs/deta_rust/latest/dets_rust/) for details.

-Have fun :grinning:
+Have fun 😀

 ## Instalation